Ford Mustang SVT Cobra: 1995

 The 1995 Cobra was essentially a carryover of the 1994 model.
 The chrome SVT badge on the decklid was new for all SVT vehicles this year.
 A new vertical spat was added to the leading edge of each rocker panel extension to prevent rock damage to the lower body.

 The Cobra convertible returned for a limited production run of 1,003 units, and all were painted Black and fitted with Saddle leather interiors and Black convertible tops.
 Newly available for the 1995 Cobra convertible was a removable hardtop option.
 This was a one-year-only option due to its $1,825 price and 90 pounds of additional weight; thus, only 499 of the Cobra convertibles came with this option.
 Removing or installing the hardtop was a two-person job, and this hardtop could not easily fit any other Mustang or Cobra convertible from this vintage due to the latching mechanisms of the fiberglass top and the dome light wiring.
-Included with this option, was a carrier that rolled on four casters allowed for storage of the hardtop when it was not being used.
-This hardtop option was originally supposed to be an available option for the all-new 1994 Mustang convertible, but it was delayed due to supply problems and quality-control concerns.
+Included with this option, was a carrier that rolled on four casters allowing for storage of the hardtop when it was not being used.
+This hardtop option was originally supposed to be an available option for the all-new 1994 Mustang convertible, but it was delayed due to supply problems and quality control concerns.
 This hardtop option was not available on the 1995 Mustang GT convertible.

 The biggest news for 1995 was the return of the SVT Cobra R.

 Paint and Interior Trim

 The 1995 Cobra was available in the same three exterior paint colors from 1994, shown in the table below.
 Interior color choices were the same as in 1994: black cloth, saddle cloth, black leather, and saddle leather.
 On the 1995 Cobra convertible, the vinyl top was only available in black, and was the same one used on regular Mustang convertibles.

-NOTE: In the table below, paint colors marked with an asterisk (*) were non-clearcoat paints.

-Deciphering the VIN codes

-In the table below, the engine codes (in bold) are the only unique codes that differentiate the SVT Cobra from other Mustangs for the 1995 model year.
-The SVT Cobra and Mustang GT shared the same codes for the body style/model number.